 Per the table above, dropping during week 3, for a 12 week course the student is entitled to a 60% refund after registration fee.

 |Refundable Tuition ($1110)||$1110.00|

 II.
 Paper courses, and courses longer than 16 weeks:

-When a student cancels after completing at least one graded assignment but less than 50% of the graded assignments, the institution may retain a one-time registration fee plus a percentage of all costs paid by the student in accordance with the following schedule:
+When a student cancels after completing at least one graded assignment but less than 50% of the graded assignments, the institution may retain a percentage of all costs paid by the student in accordance with the following schedule: